BigBangData/Linear_Regression_Three_Ways/README.md

-# Linear_Regression_Three_Ways
+# Three Ways to Perform Linear Regression

-Three Ways to Perform Simple Linear Regression
+In this repository I demonstrate three main ways to perform univariate linear regression in Python.